 - 1/8 cup chopped dill pickle relish

 - Sprinkle 1/2 teaspoon dill weed on top if you’re feeling you want it to be a bit fancy😊.

 Tips and Tricks

-Most midwesters would agree that breading fresh walleye is the best way to cook them.
+Most midwestern would agree that fresh breading walleye is the best way to cook them.
 We’re not talking about any kind of breading.
 They use a top-secret ingredient in the midwest, and it is Saltine crackers